legaspigreek/legaspigreek/README.md

 <h1 align="center">Hi 👋, I'm Greek Legaspi</h1>

-<h3 align="center">A lifelong learner, hardworking, and currently Studying a Master's degree in Applied Cybersecurity at <a href="https://www.southwales.ac.uk/courses/msc-applied-cyber-security/" target="_blank">USW</a></h3>

-🎓 I recently graduated from college and am currently studying for my Master's degree in Applied Cybersecurity.

-💼 I am seeking employment that will allow me to utilize my diverse skills and motivated attitude to further a company's mission.

-🌟 I am talented in various social media platforms and proficient in office technology programs.

-⚡ Fun fact: My fascination with cybersecurity was sparked by my insatiable curiosity about technology.
-I've always been intrigued by the inner workings of systems and how they can be protected.
-This curiosity has driven me to pursue a Master's degree in Applied Cybersecurity and continuously explore the ever-evolving world of cyber defense.

-📖 Inspirational quote: "The only way to do great work is to love what you do." – Steve Jobs

-💡 Motivational quote 1: "Your only limit is your mind.
-Believe in yourself, and you can achieve anything."

-🚀 Motivational quote 2: "No one knows what the future holds.
-That's why its potential is infinite." – Okabe Rintarou (Steins;Gate)

-## Feel free to connect with me and explore opportunities where my skills and passion for cybersecurity can make a significant impact.
-Together, we can create a more secure digital world.
+## Feel free to connect with me and explore opportunities where my skills and passion for Technology can make a significant impact to your business.

 _Connect with me_